operationcanard/buildx-demo/README.md

 * Add a cache directory to your dockerfiles

-* Remote caching (supported by dockerhub but not aws yet)
+* Remote build cache (supported by dockerhub but not aws yet) (not in the demo)

-* Output single binaries/directories instead of Docker images, useful for compilation of binaries or Python wheels
+* Output single binaries/directories instead of Docker images, useful for compilation of binaries or Python wheels (not in the demo)

 * `docker buildx bake` to build multiple images at the same time